 - Slice the ginger and cut into julienne strips.
 Soak them in water for 10-15 minutes to remove some spiciness.
 Drain well and set aside for garnishing later.

-After 1 to 1.5 hours of cooking pork belly, transfer the pork to a plate and cover with aluminum foil to keep it from drying.
+- After 1 to 1.5 hours of cooking pork belly, transfer the pork to a plate and cover with aluminum foil to keep it from drying.
 Let it cool until you can touch to slice.
-Reserve the pork broth for Okinawa Soba (recipe coming soon) or soup.
+You can reserve the pork broth for Okinawa Soba, Champon, or soup (strain and freeze it).

 - Once the meat is cool enough for you to handle, slice the meat into 2-3 cm thickness.
 Add the pork belly slices in a heavy bottomed pot (I used Le Creuset).